 A diode is a simple two-pin device with a built-in electric field that conducts electric current in one direction.
 And the diode comes from semiconductor materials.

-The device has different applications like separating signals from a supply, converting AC to DC, etc. Plus, the diode has two sides that you can dope differently—n-side and p-side.
+The device has different applications, like separating signals from a supply, converting AC to DC, etc. The diode has two sides you can dope differently—the n-side and the p-side.

 Therefore, electrons skip the junction when applying a positive charge to the p-side and a negative account to the n-side.
 At this point, the current moves in only one direction.